-All the major Linux distributions such as Ubuntu, Fedora, etc uses systemd init system today for managing and controlling various services while the system is running.
-In this guide, we explain the systemd commands which you can use to manage systemd services using systemctl.
+All the major Linux distributions, such as Ubuntu, Fedora, etc use the systemd init system today for managing and controlling various services while the system is running.
+In this guide, we explain the systemd commands you can use to manage systemd services using systemctl.

 Service management concept

-Systemd is the init system and service manager of the modern Linux systems.
-Init system is the first process that starts when you power on your system and keeps on running until it is shutdown.
+Systemd is the init system and service manager of modern Linux systems.
+The init system is the first process that starts when you power on your system and keeps running until it is shut down.

 The main purpose of systemd as init system is to initialize various system components just after the Linux kernel is booted at the beginning.
-Along with that, when the system is running it also manages various services and daemons such as ssh daemon, network manager, etc.
+Additionally, when the system is running, it also manages various services and daemons such as ssh daemon, network manager, etc.

 The systemd works on the unit files.
 There are different types of unit files based on the purpose and resources.
 For example, the services have unit files with

 .device extensions.
 The systemctl command of systemd is used to manage the unit files.

 |Service unit||.service||A system service.|